zymsys/koajax/README.md

 ko.ajax
 =======

+*Warning: I really liked this when I first wrote it, but after using it a couple of times I've grown to dislike it.
+I object to the fact that I typically need two script blocks for each endpoint - one for incoming and one for outgoing data streams.
+I expect to do a rewrite which merges these into one less confusing block of json.
+So if you use this, expect everything to change soon.
+I don't expect to bother maintaining backward compatibility.*

-A knockout.js extension which allows you to create AJAX mappings to/from your knockout view models.
+Ko.ajax is a knockout.js extension which allows you to create AJAX mappings to/from your knockout view models.
 In the same way that knockout.js allows you to declaratively bind your UI to your view model, ko.ajax allows you to bind your view model to your AJAX services.
 With bindings in place, your UI can interact with server data seamlessly.

 Simple Example
 --------------